sthi-1005/kickstarter-analysis/README.md

 ### Challenges and Difficulties Encountered

-Opporunities for Improvement: the dataset was sufficiently small to not require the conversion of range to table and also to not require the use of dynamic formulas.
-If the dataset was larger and the analysis required was more complex, it would be better.

 Possible Challenges and Difficulties that could be encountered: due to the number of potential variables and parameters available, it was very helpful that the requester specified what relationships they cared most about (launch date and goals).

 ## Results